TranPhucVinh/Cplusplus/Data structure/Hash map/Map.md

 ```
 Map is supported since [C++11](https://github.com/TranPhucVinh/Cplusplus#c11).

 A similar data structure to map is a [vector]() including a struct/class object which has key and the value.
-However, finding a specific member inside that vector require looping all over all member inside that vector while **in map, that finding process just simply access the value**.
+However, finding a specific member inside that vector require looping over all member inside that vector while **in map, that finding process just simply access the value**.

 # Create a map and read all of its objects